inivekin/abosa/abosa.typ

 an hiding shame within the tree, replacing this futility o subsets tae biology.
-Drink up tears an drain thin shell, leave only bones so nane may tell, an please keep what you secret well, how surely defeated I fell."
+Drink my tears an drain thin shell, leave only bones so nane may tell, an please keep what you secret well, how surely defeated I fell."